 2. Its name used to make more sense.

 Before the age of voicemail and tape recorders, the verb “to record” meant “to memorize by heart.”
 To this end, the simple recorder flute came in handy.
 One possible explanation for its name is that it was a good instrument for practicing, or “recording.”
 In languages other than English, the name doesn’t translate neatly and is usually referred to as a different type of flute.

 King Henry VIII is better known for his notorious marriages than his musical talents.
 But he was also an accomplished composer, publishing several songs and instrumental works during his lifetime.
 His music hobby led to an ambitious instrument collection: Before he died in 1547, Henry VIII had acquired 76 recorders (the instruments, which were played in choirs, had such a limited range that several were needed for each song).
 Rather than letting them gather dust in a case, he made sure they were used for their intended purpose.
-According to the Metropolitan Museum the flutes were likely played by the royal professional recorder consort and other recorder masters when the King himself wasn’t playing them.
+According to the Metropolitan Museum of Art, the flutes were likely played by the royal professional recorder consort and other recorder masters when the King himself wasn’t playing them.